 Model and comments by Sean Brannin

 The turret is also coming along nicely.
 Overall its shape is ok.
 Some finre details to add there, especially on the guns.
-I will be replacing the barrels with adequate styrene rod and tube.
+I will be replacing the

 Got some paint on it and started the weathering.
 The model took alot of effort to get to some reasonable semblance of order but i think its well worth it.